-If you or a loved one has been injured or killed because of a dangerous product, contact our team for a free consultation.
+If you or a loved one suffered injuries or died because of a dangerous product, contact our team for a free consultation.
 We’ll help you better understand your legal rights and, if you want to pursue legal action, ensure you have the help you need.

 Our Product Liability Lawyers Aren’t Afraid to Fight Big Corporations